KarthikL1729/Group_10_DSA_project/README.md

 begins the execution.

 The input format is specified by the prompts, sample graphs have been given in test.txt which has been included.

+Only the files "maininput.c, Stations.c, dynamicheap.c, vec.c" and .h files are included.